eslint/eslint/docs/rules/no-unused-expressions.md

 f(0), {} /*error Expected an assignment or function call and instead saw an expression.*/

 a && b() /*error Expected an assignment or function call and instead saw an expression.*/

+a, b()   /*error Expected an assignment or function call and instead saw an expression.*/
 ```

 The following patterns are not considered warnings by default: